 Excessive brake pedal force required to stop the vehicle

-- Disconnected or damaged brake booster vacuum hose (Chapter 1 and 9).
+- The brake booster vacuum hose is disconnected or damaged (Chapter 1 and 9).

 - Malfunction of the primary or secondary hydraulic circuit (Chapter 9).